holographicSol/SerialLink/SerialLink/README.txt

 	The difference being that unlike general purpose computers, we have limited memory and other resouces so instructions between peripherals and center may be bespoke, which is as a benefit potentially more efficient than loading a million drivers just in case something is plugged in that never will be.
+	Accomplishing peripheral communication in 1-2 wires, freeing up more room for expansion/compute on a given 'central' controller.